-We can study the final stage of GW signals, the ringdown phase, using BH perturbation theory, which is described by quasinormal modes (QNMs).
-There are two approaches to investigate perturbations within BH spacetimes: one focuses on fields within the BH spacetime, such as a massless scalar field in the BH background, and the other considers perturbations of the BH's own spacetime structure.
-Research has shown that QNMs are related to BH shadows~\cite{Ferrari:1984zz,Cardoso:2008bp,Hod:2009td,Jusufi:2019ltj,Stefanov:2010xz,Decanini:2002ha,Pedrotti:2024znu,Cai:2021ele}.
-In the eikonal limit, the real part of the QNMs is proportional to the angular velocity of the unstable circular null geodesics, while the imaginary part is related to the Lyapunov exponent of the unstable circular null geodesics.
-Given that the optical appearance of BHs is closely related to the unstable circular null geodesics, it can be inferred that the real part of the QNMs is connected to the size of the BH shadow, a relationship that has been studied in Refs.~\cite{Cuadros-Melgar:2020kqn,Jusufi:2020agr,Hendi:2020knv,Guo:2020nci,Jusufi:2020mmy,Jusufi:2020odz,Jusufi:2020wmp,Mondal:2020pop,Saurabh:2020zqg,Jafarzade:2020ilt,Jafarzade:2020ova,Ghasemi-Nodehi:2020oiz,Cai:2020igv,Campos:2021sff,Anacleto:2021qoe,Yu:2022yyv}.
-Furthermore, because astrophysical BHs are typically surrounded by significant amounts of accreting material, various accretion disk models have been proposed to study the optical appearance of BHs~\cite{Luminet:1979nyg,Gralla:2019xty,Gan:2021xdl,Bisnovatyi-Kogan:2022ujt,Gan:2021pwu,Cunha:2019hzj,Guo:2021bhr,Narayan:2019imo,Qin:2020xzu,Lambiase:2023hng}.
-Inspired by these works, we study the shadow of BHs in Horndeski theory, their QNMs, and their optical appearances when surrounded by thin accretion disks.
-Additionally, we use observational data from the EHT to constrain Horndeski gravity and provide the frequency ranges of the fundamental mode for $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$.
+The final stage of GW signals, i.e., the ringdown phase, can be studied by BH perturbation theory, which is described by the quasinormal modes (QNMs).
+Generally, there are two approaches to investigate the QNMs of BHs: one is to consider a perturbation field, such as a massless scalar perturbation field, within the BH spacetime; and the other is to use a spectral decomposition of the metric perturbations.
+In the eikonal limit, the real part of the QNM frequencies is proportional to the angular velocity of the unstable circular null geodesic, while the imaginary part is linked to the Lyapunov exponent of the unstable circular null geodesic.
+Since the optical appearances of a BH are also related to the unstable circular null geodesic, the QNMs of the BH are naturally related to BH shadows~\cite{Ferrari:1984zz,Cardoso:2008bp,Hod:2009td,Jusufi:2019ltj,Stefanov:2010xz,Decanini:2002ha,Pedrotti:2024znu,Cai:2021ele}.
+Recently, the relationship between the real part of the QNM frequencies and the size of the BH shadow has been studied in Refs.~\cite{Cuadros-Melgar:2020kqn,Jusufi:2020agr,Hendi:2020knv,Guo:2020nci,Jusufi:2020mmy,Jusufi:2020odz,Jusufi:2020wmp,Mondal:2020pop,Saurabh:2020zqg,Jafarzade:2020ilt,Jafarzade:2020ova,Ghasemi-Nodehi:2020oiz,Cai:2020igv,Campos:2021sff,Anacleto:2021qoe,Yu:2022yyv}.
+Furthermore, since real astrophysical BHs are always typically surrounded by significant amounts of accreting material, in order to study the optical appearances of real BHs, various accretion disk models have been proposed~\cite{Luminet:1979nyg,Gralla:2019xty,Gan:2021xdl,Bisnovatyi-Kogan:2022ujt,Gan:2021pwu,Cunha:2019hzj,Guo:2021bhr,Narayan:2019imo,Qin:2020xzu,Lambiase:2023hng}.
+Inspired by these works, we study the shadows, QNMs, and optical appearances of BHs surrounded by geometrically thin accretion disks in Horndeski theory~\cite{Horndeski:1974wa}.
+This work, on the one hand, helps us understand the observational characteristics of BHs in Horndeski theory, and on the other hand, can effectively constrain Horndeski theory through EHT observational data for $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$.